evrythng/scanthng.js/README.md

 #### imageConversion.resizeTo
 Type: `Integer`
 Default: `240`
-Minimum: `144`
+Range: `144..`

 Sets the maximum *smaller* dimension of the image (in pixels, automatically resized) to be sent to the server for recognition.
-The best tradeoff between speed and quality is currently around 240.
+The best trade-off between speed and quality is currently around 240.

 ### spinner
     spinner: {